Blog

 Share

-This isn’t surprising given that collaborative employees work 15% faster, with 73% achieving better results, while isolation can decrease productivity by up to 21%.
+Moreover, it’s unsurprising that collaborative learning already happens in most companies if you consider the data that collaborative employees work 15% faster, with 73% achieving better results, while isolated work can decrease productivity by up to 21%.
+We instinctively promote collaboration because it works.

 What is a collaborative learning system?

-Collaborative learning is learning where employees share their knowledge, teaching and learning from one another at the same time.
+Collaborative learning happens when employees share their knowledge, teaching, and learning from one another at the same time.
+The best thing about collaborative learning is that it’s fast and efficient

-• 73% of digital workplaces credit collaboration tools for productivity, with 70% linking better collaboration to digital tech.
+• 73% of digital workplaces credit collaboration tools with greater productivity, with 70% linking better collaboration to digital tech.

 • Collective action boosts focus, allowing 64% longer task engagement, fostering satisfaction and better performance.

 Have you ever been the go-to person on a subject in your company?
-Then you know that everyone always needs help at different times.
-And while you might be okay with helping them, covering the same topic multiple times can feel inefficient.
+Then you know that everyone always needs help with something simple.
+And while you might be okay with helping them, covering the same topic multiple times is inefficient and can feel monotonous.

-For example, let’s say you know everything there is to know about onboarding new hires, but you’re expanding, and someone wants to know your onboarding process.
+For example, let’s say you know everything there is to know about onboarding new hires, but other teams are expanding too and a different team lead wants to emulate your tried-and-tested onboarding process.
 Instead of explaining your process verbally, you’ll share what you know via your collaborative learning system.
-That person (and anyone needing help) can learn and access your process through the platform.
+That team lead, and anyone needing the same information afterward, can learn and access your process through the platform.

-One thing that makes collaborative learning great is that everyone can ask questions, address concerns, and thank experts for sharing their insights.
-However, it’s not always a smooth process when done in person.
+One thing us humans love about collaborative learning is that everyone can ask questions, address concerns, and thank experts for sharing their insights.
+We generally like positive interactions with other people.
+However, information gathering is not always a smooth process when done in person—one person might be too busy to help, one person might be too overwhelmed to absorb the information, or there may be a misunderstanding about what’s needed.

-On the other hand, a collaborative learning system will let your employee share their thoughts with your internal expert in real time without disrupting the flow of work.
+A collaborative learning system will let your employees share their thoughts with your internal expert, in real-time, without disrupting the workflow.
 This can ensure that the information shared between teams is always accurate, covered from multiple angles, and, let’s not forget, appreciated! 🤩

-What’s better than a team with diverse skill sets?
-One that’s willing to share their knowledge!
 Most companies stop training their team members after onboarding.
-And according to LinkedIn’s Workplace Learning Report 2023, lack of learning and development opportunities are among the top reasons employees leave their current employers.
+It’s concerning therefore that LinkedIn’s Workplace Learning Report 2023 found that a lack of learning and development opportunities is among the top reasons employees leave their current employers.

-However, when you create a learning culture and use a collaborative learning tool to document this knowledge, you allow your employees to continuously learn new skills or strengthen their knowledge on a topic.
+When you create a learning culture and use a collaborative learning tool to document knowledge, you:

 “These platforms allow learners to discuss, ask questions, and share resources, creating a supportive online learning community.
 For example, we guided one of our technology clients to set up online discussion forums for system courses, enabling system and business users to exchange insights, clarify doubts, and collectively deepen their understanding of the subject.”